 Installing solar panels in Scotland offers several benefits, including reduced electricity bills, a lower carbon footprint and increased energy independence.
 The use of solar panels enables homeowners to help the Scottish government achieve its goal of reducing carbon emissions.
 Additionally, with schemes such as the SEG, homeowners can sell excess energy back to the grid, potentially earning money back on their investments.

-The payback period for solar panels in Scotland can vary, generally from 10 to 20 years.
+The payback period for solar panels in Scotland varies depending on your household and system size, but it can range from 10 to 16 years.
 Factors influencing the payback period include the initial cost of installation, the efficiency of the panels, usage patterns and any financial incentives such as the SEG.

 While solar panels can contribute significantly to your energy needs, whether they can fully power your home or business depends on several factors, including your energy consumption, the size of the solar array and the typical weather conditions in your area.
 Some homes may become entirely energy self-sufficient, especially with the addition of battery storage, while others will still partially rely on the grid.

-Yes, through the SEG, you can sell excess electricity back to the grid.
+Yes, you can sell excess electricity back to the grid through the SEG scheme.
 You’ll need to sign up with a participating energy supplier who will pay you for the surplus power your solar panels generate.